-In this paper, we develop a nonequilibrium thermodynamics theory for computations with stochastic computational times that may have unidirectional transitions and absolute irreversibility.
-We focus on the intrinsic thermodynamic costs of generic computations, with minimal or no details about their physical implementation.
+In this paper, we develop a nonequilibrium thermodynamics theory for computations with stochastic computational times that may have absolute irreversibility and unidirectional transitions~\footnote{ However, we emphasize that our theory is also applicable to the more standard scenario, such as when LDB is verified.}.
+Throughout this work, we focus on the intrinsic thermodynamic costs of computations, modelled by generic Markovian dynamics, with minimal or no details about their physical implementation.
 We derive fluctuation relations for key thermodynamic quantities applicable to all computational processes which can be modeled as discrete-time Markov chains (DTMC), with both unidirectional and bidirectional transitions, and restricted initial probability distributions.
 These relations hold at both fixed and stopping times, and so simultaneously extend the martingale theory for stochastic thermodynamics to the case of DTMCs with absolute irreversibility and unidirectional transitions.

 The thermodynamic meaning of our results is established by introducing a generic physical implementation of the computer as a periodically-driven process operated over a set of hidden degrees of freedom.
 This allow us to link dissipation from underlying (physical) to visible (computational) levels, and obtain quantifiers for the energetic costs of computations up to their halting time or between halting times of consecutive computations, and their statistics.
 Our results, while emphasized here for computational processes, can also describe a wide range of systems, including, e.g., biochemical processes with irreversible release of molecules.

-We illustrate our results using deterministic finite automata (DFA).
+We illustrate our results in deterministic finite automata (DFA).
 Loosely speaking, a DFA is a system with a finite state space, initialized to a special start state $q_0$ at $t = 0$, and a logical computer by itself, which can solve basic computational tasks such as string matching.
 More importantly, it constitutes the “finite logic” part [see Fig.~\ref{fig:sketch}(b), (c)] of the engineered computers at use today, and formally corresponds to the finite logic component of Turing machines~(TM).